“A must-read before you become a mother”

 I Wish Someone Had Told Me… is the baby book packed with honest, medically- and factually-correct, unspoken truths.
 It openly reveals the gross, embarrassing, funny, rude, uncomfortable and must-share things nobody likes to talk about, but every expectant parent must know.

-Dr Jennifer Hacker Pearson holds a PhD in Medicine and degree in Psychotherapy.
-She wrote this book as a mother for mothers, because she wants every woman to be adequately prepared for the transformation of becoming a mother.
+Dr Jennifer Hacker Pearson holds a PhD in Medicine and a degree in Psychotherapy.
+She collated and researched the experiences in this book as a mother for mothers, because she wants every woman to be adequately prepared for the transformation that is: becoming mom.

 Reviews for I Wish Someone Had Told Me…